Feeling so real...

 1984 ... the level has gone up a notch, it's obvious.
 At this rate, the following year may have a nice surprise in store for us ...

 1985 ... and the nice surprise, here it is !
-The singer here quite simply signs one of the biggest dance hits of the decade and offers himself a place of office in the musical Pantheon of the 80s.
+The singer sings here quite simply one of the biggest dance hits of the decade and offers himself a place of choice in the musical Pantheon of the 80s.
 MAS-TER-FUL !

 1985 ... a sequel that holds up and sees the artist record his second notorious success.
 Certainly smaller than the previous one, but great success all the same.
 It's already that !

 1985 ... a year 1985 bloated in terms of titles, moreover to the quality more than certain.
 It took years for him to explode, but now that it's done, all that's left is to unroll !